alexieyizhe/intern.plus/README.md

 - `fix[-XX]/`: A fix or patch for bugs or errors.
 - `chore[-XX]/`: Development on aspects with no production changes (documentation, refactoring, style).

-Branch names contain the issue number on which the development efforts are focused, if any.
+Branch names contain the issue number on which the development efforts are focused on, if any.

 #### Commits into `master` branch